 Non-mobile-optimized sites attempt to cram a traditional website into the small confines of a mobile device, making the content difficult if not impossible to read and navigate.
 On the other hand, mobile-friendly sites adapt to the screen resolution of the device.
 Text is large enough to read, images adjust to the screen size, and navigation buttons are accommodating to a touch.

 The first approach is a full remake of the website.

-It works best for older websites that did not have a major overhaul for 5+ years.
+It works best for older websites that have not had a major overhaul for 5+ years.
 Web design and coding standards underwent major changes over the last 5 years and it’s often more efficient to start work from scratch rather than to try retrofitting existing code and design.
 The new website will benefit from the modern look and feel and accessibility across both traditional and mobile screens.